hanatic/bot-framework/README.md

 The app will now be running!

 **Please note:** Once you close the command line window, the bot will be stopped.
 If you want it hosted 24/7, consider using a hosting company like Heroku.
 Google this for more.
-Alternatively, you can run Discord bots on a Raspberry Pi using an SSH server and the NodeJS environment - you can Google this too.
+Alternatively, you can run Discord bots on a Raspberry Pi using an SSH server and the NodeJS environment (I do this) - you can Google this too \[although it can be a bit hard to fathom, so you can DM me on Discord (hannah le crumb#0811) or Twitter (@hanatic_)].